 1. A poor resume

 Ahuh, a poor resume.
 Who would have guessed?
 I’ve seen some very bad resumes but one of the best decisions you can make is to get a professional on the case!
 A resume is essentially a marketing tool and it reflects who you are.
-People actually “judge a book by its cover” and those who think otherwise are sorely mistaken.
-If your resume is sloppy and consists of mistakes then an employer will think that you are sloppy in the work you do.
+People actually “judge a book by its cover” and those who think otherwise are sorely mistaken, or naive, or both?
+If your resume is sloppy and consists of mistakes, why would an employer think otherwise when approaching the work you do.
 Let me make you look good.
 Actually – let me make you look fabulous.
-You’ve got some amazing credentials but having them displayed in a way which is detrimental is not a good thing and it can go against your efforts of getting a job interview.
+You’ve got some amazing credentials but having them displayed poorly is not a good thing at all.

-There are many probable reasons as to why you just can’t land a job interview but chances are these 5 are your biggest culprits.
-If you feel as though you could market yourself better then you are already on the right track.
-Following these 5 principles will allow you to colour your hair and hide those grey streaks in no time!
+There are many reasons why you just can’t land a job interview, but chances are a combination of these 5 factors are holding you back.
+If you feel as though you could market yourself better then this realisation means that you are already on the right track.
+Following these 5 tips will allow you to colour your hair and hide those grey streaks in no time!

 Hit the ‘Like’ button below the Enquire form on this page for more interesting blogs.